 Workshop: Taking care of your population: how to organize, finance and evaluate integrated care.
 International evidence and local context

-NSW Parliament House, 6 Macquarie Street, Sydney
+Took place at NSW Parliament House, 6 Macquarie Street, Sydney on Friday, 9 November

-The symposium will present evidence and international experience, and put it into the context of the Australian reality.
+The symposium presented evidence and international experience, and put it into the context of the Australian reality.
 In three parts, the diverse but interconnecting elements of planning on a population level, organising a diverse network, and collaborating across professions will be complemented by examples of how to overcome financial barriers and how to incentivize a complex system.
 Finally, the intricacies of measuring and evaluating population-based care and tools to capture the patients’ perspective will be introduced.
 International and local examples will illustrate how integrated care can work despite the system’s barriers.

 Dr Apostolos Tsiachristas (Oxford University) is a senior researcher at the Health Economics Research Centre (HERC), University of Oxford.
 His main research interests are related to the economic evaluation and financing of complex interventions, with a particular focus on integrated care and mental health care.
 In collaboration with allied departments at Oxford University, Apostolos is involved in several research projects, mainly funded by the NIHR (CLAHRC and BRC) and Wellcome Trust, across a wide range of services for prevention, assessment, diagnosis and treatment.
 In addition he has varied experience in working in experimental and observational studies in diverse clinical areas such as psychosis, self-harm, dementia, diabetes, cardiovascular disease and cancer.